-Surface Star Volume ×

-Cycloid Width 100.00 μm
+1 Cycloid Width 100001 μm

 Angle Of Cycloids From Vertical 0.00 degrees

-Randomize Angle Cancel ]
+Randomize Angle

 - 2. The cycloids are an IUR linear test probe that is displayed over the tissue to be sampled.
 Specify the cycloid width and their angle relative to the vertical axis.
 You should experiment to determine an appropriate grid size so that a statistically significant number of intersections are achieved.
 Specify the cycloid width and their angle relative to the vertical axis.
 Stereo Investigator 8.0 overlays the test grid of cycloids on the slide image.
-If you need to adjust the Vertical axis so that it is parallel to the alignment of the vertical axis.
-Right click and select Accept to set the vertical axis - Left-click to mark the surface of the phase of interest where it intersects with the curves of the cycloids, as seen here.
+If you need to adjust the Vertical Axis, right-click and select Define Vertical Axis.
+Adjust the vertical axis so that it is parallel to the alignment of the vertical axis.
+Right-click and select Accept to set the vertical axis - 3.
+Left-click to mark the surface of the phase of interest where it intersects with the curves of the cycloids, as seen here.

 Stereo Investigator hides the cycloids and draws a line parallel to the vertical axis.

-4. Stereo Investigator again displays the cycloids, with a line indicating the marked distance across the phase.
+Stereo Investigator again displays the cycloids, with a line indicating the marked distance across the phase.

-5. Move to as many fields of view using Meander Scan or another method, and continue sampling phase interfaces until all have been samples.
+4. Move to as many fields of view using Meander Scan or another method, and continue sampling phase interfaces until all have been sampled.
 In the example here, the result looks like this illustration.

-- 6. Click Probes>Surface Weighted Star Volume or right-click and select Exit Surface Weighted Star Volume. - 7.
+- 5. Click Probes>Surface Weighted Star Volume or right-click and select Exit Surface Weighted Star Volume. - 6.
 Click Probes>Display Probes Run List to see the results.